 Brillia is a homeopathic supplement with claims to alleviate anxiety and hyperactivity and improve focus and attention.
 It is marketed as a holistic treatment, and the manufacturer promotes guidelines for proper nutrition, adequate sleep, mindfulness, and controlled screen time along with use of their supplement.

-Brillia is made in Lithuania and the active ingredient is Lapine S-100β, an antibody supposed to target the S-100β protein.
+The active ingredient in Brillia is Lapine S-100β, an antibody supposed to target the S-100β protein.
 Hadaf, LLC, the company marketing Brillia, makes the claim that Brillia binds to the S-100β protein, which is released when the brain is under stress.
 “When this binding takes place, Brillia stops the S-100β proteins it attaches to from manifesting the symptoms.
 At the right dosage, Brillia stabilizes the S-100β protein activity back to normal levels.”

 Homeopathic remedies are listed with the FDA but are not required to show efficacy, so no efficacy studies of Brillia were required to be listed with the FDA.